Dramaguy/ig-crawler/README.md

 Need account/password when the program executes

-The program will not transmit your account/password to anyone by any method.
+The program will NOT transmit your account/password to anyone by any method.

 It just use them to login IG
 # How to Use